-If the variant type is based on an enumtrait, the type of its values could be the name of the trait (e.g., Event).
+If the variant types are based on a trait specifying @samesize, the type of its values could be the name of the trait (e.g., Event).
 Common fields may be accessed in the usual way.
 However, unique fields and methods are only accessible after pattern matching.

 If the variant type is based on trait, its type is the name of the variant type (e.g., QuitEvent).
 Common and unique fields and methods are accessed in the usual way.

 A basic reference to a base trait may be safely coerced from a reference to any variant type's value.

 (Note: On the next page, we also show that a trait-based virtual reference may be created.)

 A trait-based basic reference only has access to the trait's common fields and any trait-based implemented methods never overwritten by any variant type.

 imm when = refevent.time

 Note that a struct may be upcast by value or simple reference to its base trait, and not to any other traits it may mix in.
 However, we will later see that a struct may be upcast to any of its mixin traits using a virtual reference.

 Use pattern-matching to downcast an upcast value or reference to its original, specialized variant type.